Home Challenges Archive FAQs T&Cs Media Contact

 The programme committee can give your proposal in each category up to five points.
 The proposals with the highest overall number will be selected.

-There are three different ESoWC streams under which you can submit a proposal:
+There are three different Code for Earth streams under which you can submit a proposal:

 Q: How many participants will be selected?

-A total of up to 10 projects may be selected.
+A total of up to 19 proposals may be selected.
+This number might increase depending on the quality of the submitted proposals.

-There is no cost involved to apply and participate in the program.
+There is no cost involved to apply and participate in the programme.

 Q: What are the key dates and deadlines?